 The estimates and assumptions that have significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are those affecting valuation and possible impairment of loan receivables.
-Refer to Note 4 for more details.
+Refer to Notes 3.2 c) and 4 for more details.